wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 32 Moreover, the great Sanhedrim was pleased with the thing, and gave unto the kinsman of Burrows a medal of gold, in token of remembrance thereof.*

-* MATHEW L. DAVIS, of New-York, passing by an dobserving the burial place of Burrows, stopt and ordered a monumen tto b eerected in his memory at his own private expense.
+* MATHEW L. DAVIS, of New-York, passing by an dobserving the burial place of Burrows, stopt and ordered a monumen to be erected in his memory at his own private expense.

 CHAP.
 XXXI.